The 25 Best Picture Books to Celebrate Christmas

 18 | The Christmas Owl by Gideon Sterer

-Based on a charming, true story!
+This heartwarming tale is based on a charming true story!

 19 | How to Catch Santa by Jean Regan